awsdocs/amazon-connect-admin-guide/doc_source/connect-identity-management.md

 # Plan your identity management in Amazon Connect<a name="connect-identity-management"></a>

 Before you [set up your Amazon Connect instance](amazon-connect-instances.md), you should decide how you want to manage your Amazon Connect users\.
+A user is anyone who needs an Amazon Connect account: agents, call center managers, analysts, and more\.

 **You cannot change the option you select for identity management after you create an instance**\.
 Instead, you must delete the instance and create a new one\.
 However, if you delete an instance, you lose its configuration settings and metrics data\.